The Pros and Cons to Selling Home As Is Versus Fixing It Up

 Selling As Is

 You don’t have to make any repairs.
 Depending on the condition of your home, this benefit alone could be a huge time and money saver.
 Anyone who’s done repairs on a home before knows the potential money pit that they can easily turn into, even if all you need is an extra coat of paint and some new cabinets.
-Selling your home as-is is like paying someone else to do those repairs, except instead of paying them, they’re paying you cash to take your home (and all that work) off your hands!
+Selling your home as-is is like paying someone else to do those repairs.
+You’re basically paying someone to take it off your hands.
 In some cases, you may even get to leave some of your unwanted items on the property for someone else to handle for you.

 You don’t have to worry about the hassle of inspections.
 No one likes the idea of strangers walking through their home nitpicking everything that needs to be fixed.
 Whether you have a leaky roof, a broken dishwasher, or a creaky floorboard, these things may not need to be discussed unless an investor asks about them.
 Otherwise, like we said before, you can save yourself from the hassle and stress that comes with dealing with inspectors.